 by using a periodic connection and a periodic metric.
 We call the norm $\|-\|_{L^2_{k,\delta}}$ the {\it weighted Sobolev norm with weight $\delta \in \R$}.
 By extending \eqref{comp} to the complex of the completions by the weighted Sobolev norms, we obtain the complex of bounded operators

 for each $\delta \in \R$.
 Taubes constructed a sufficient condition for the Fredholm property of \eqref{elliop} by using the Fourier--Laplace (FL) transformation.
-The FL transformation replaces the Fredholm property of the periodic operator on $Z$ with the invertibilities of a family of operators on $X$ parameterized by $S^1$.
-Let us described it below.
+The FL transformation replaces the Fredholm property of the periodic operator on $Z$ with the invertibility of a family of operators on $X$ parameterized by $S^1$.
+Let us describe it below.
 We first note that, since the operators in \eqref{elliop} are periodic differential operators, there are differential operators $\hat{\mathbb{D}}=(\hat{D}_i, \hat{E}_i)$ on $X$ such that there is an identification between $p_+^*\hat{\mathbb{D}}$ and $\mathbb{D}$ on $W[0,\infty]$.
-The sufficient condition for Fredholmness is given by invetibility of the following complexes on $X$.
+The sufficient condition for Fredholmness is given by invertibility of the following complexes on $X$.
 For $z \in \C$, we define the complex $\hat{\mathbb{D}}(z)$ by

 where the operator $\hat{D}_i(z): \Gamma(X;\hat{E}_i) \to \Gamma (X;\hat{E}_{i-1} )$ is give by